Reminder: Roane State locations will be closed Monday, Jan. 21 in observance of Martin Luther King Jr. Day.

 Please read NASA’s safety information for eclipse viewing.

 Please RSVP for Total Solar Eclipse 2017 at Roane State.
+The RSVP will help us in event planning.
+You will not receive a confirmation; the RSVP is not a reservation.

 Additional viewing events are planned in the area.
 Please note that Roane State’s Observatory will not be open on the day of the eclipse.